English subsidy of James VI: Keeping an accurate account

+The English diplomat Thomas Randolph noted in a memorandum that James VI did not issue receipts for money given to him in 1586, and neither had Regent Morton and Regent Moray in previous years.
+He explained that princes and others do not give "bills of their hands" for "danger or reproach unto themselves for receiving of the same".

-There are several lists of the actual yearly amounts paid, and some records of the expenditure are held by the British Library, the National Library of Scotland and the National Records of Scotland.
+Several lists were made in England of the actual yearly amounts paid, and some records of the expenditure are held by the British Library, the National Library of Scotland and the National Records of Scotland.
 The records in the British Library were obtained from the collections of Dawson Turner and Hopetoun House, possibly from the working papers of Alexander Hay.
 Turner also owned two letters Anne of Denmark sent to James VI from Flekkerøy.
 The subsidy records complement the Scottish royal treasurers' accounts, exchequer rolls, vouchers, and precepts of the period held by the National Records of Scotland.

 Some of the subsidy money in 1589 and 1590 and revenue collected by William Keith of Delny was accounted by Jean Fleming, wife of the Chancellor of Scotland, John Maitland of Thirlestane.
-Some money passed to William Schaw, Master of Work, to repair royal palaces.
+Some this money passed to William Schaw, Master of Work, to repair royal palaces.
 Maitland was reimbursed for expenses made on the king's voyage to Norway and Denmark to meet his bride Anne of Denmark from the subsidy.
 The accounts detail the expense of fitting out and decorating a ship belonging to Robert Jameson of Ayr.
 Maitland also accounted expenditure of part of the dowry of Anne of Denmark and a gift from her mother Sophie of Mecklenburg-Güstrow in Denmark in Danish dalers.